There is one question that sellers ask more than any other: “why are my eBay sales down?”

 When buyers are looking for products on eBay (and anywhere else, for that matter) a popular technique is to take the top few results, open them in separate tabs, and compare them to each other.

-In the past, when buyers compared your listing to your competitors’, perhaps yours looked the most appealing and so converted the best.
+In the past, when buyers compared your listing to your competitors’ listings, perhaps yours looked the most appealing and so converted the best.
 Now, though, a competitor has made some changes to their listing, improved their conversion rate, and now buyers are choosing their product over yours.
 Conversion rate is also a factor in search ranking, so improving it is something of a double whammy!

 Conversion rate can be improved in a number of ways, including:

-Maybe your competitor used to have a couple of poor quality images that had been supplied by the manufacturer.
+Maybe your competitor used to have a couple of poor quality images supplied by the manufacturer.
 Now, their listing has several professional-looking, high definition images, that show off different angles, key features, and the dimensions of the product.
 This can give the buyer more confidence that they are buying the right product.

 Their listing used to have an old, clunky design, but now they’ve had a template designed to create a modern and professional looking listing.
 Maybe your competitor’s listing is the only one that is mobile optimized, and now they are winning more of the customers looking at the product on their phones.

-Instead of just covering the standard things, like the size and condition of the item, your competitor has added a paragraph giving a nice narrative about the product.
+Instead of just covering the standard things, like the size and condition of the item, your competitor added a paragraph giving a nice narrative about the product.
 This has not only given the buyer further information, but it has injected some personality into the listing, which makes it stand out from the millions of “to-the-point” descriptions on eBay.

 Perhaps you used to have the most generous returns policy, but one of your competitors got wise and changed their policy to match or exceed yours.
-If this was your key source of differentiation – your unique selling point – then this may be why your sales have dropped.
+If this was your key source of differentiation – your unique selling point – then this may be why your eBay sales have dropped.
 If you’ve reached the point where your policy couldn’t be any more generous, then you can’t leverage this any more.
 Look to improve other aspects of your listing.

 9. eBay just screwed up